Have you ever taken the perfect vacation photo only to have it ruined by that man slurping his drink in the background?

 This is the final result.
 As you can see, the Healing tool removed the unwanted objects and blended the area together with the shadows, making the wall appears clean.

-TouchRetouch is an editing app that is available for PC/Mac and on your phone.
+TouchRetouch is an editing app that is available for computers (Windows and macOS) and mobile phones (iOS and Android).
 It’s a paid app.
 After a free trial, you’ll pay $9.99 for the computer app and $2.98 for the iPhone app.
 Take note of the system requirements before purchasing it for your computer.

 After editing your changes, export your photo to the Gallery in order to save it.